 On the street frontage, ‘Vallis’s Milkbar’ became a local landmark, popular with the late night cinema crowd and those leaving the beach after a long day in the sun.
 The cinema closed in 1969 and in the 1980s the building was sadly demolished.

 Kings Theatre, 1937.
 Hood collection, State Library of NSW

 After a spell of stagnation, there seems to be another burst of building in town.

 Just down the road from The Bondi on Campbell Pde is another glamorous new development, The Beach House, with 40 units and a retail level designed around the heritage-preserved Hotel Bondi (which itself has had an impressive facelift).

-The Hakoah club is a hole-in-the-ground memory as the Toga Group’s Boheme development gets well under way with lower levels of cosmopolitan stores and cafes and 44 sleek residential apartments above.
+The Hakoah club is a hole-in-the-ground memory as the Toga Group’s Boheme/Adina development has revitalised Hall Street with cosmopolitan cafes, restaurants and shops and 44 sleek residential apartments above.

-And the Swiss Grand Hotel is joining the other glam residential behemoths with its redevelopment of 95-odd apartments and retail space, as the new Pacific Bondi.
+And the Swiss Grand Hotel is joining the other glam residential behemoths with its redevelopment of 95-odd apartments and retail space, as the new Pacific Bondi and QT Residences.
 And these are just the big ones!

 I’ve got to be honest with you, I’m a big fan of change and I’d sell my Aunt Beryl to get my hands of one of these new $10 million penthouses but there’s a lot of local opposition.
 What’s your views?